 Once you’ve given your position some thought, you’re ready to craft the perfect nanny job description so you can pick a nanny who is an ideal fit for the job.

-Elements of a nanny job description
+What’s in a nanny job description

 Your nanny job description should include: